5 min read

 Confidentiality agreements

-- Require employees, contractors, and any third-party vendors with access to PHI to sign confidentiality agreements.
+Employees, contractors, and third-party vendors with access to PHI should sign confidentiality agreements.
+These agreements:

 Audit and monitoring

-- Regularly monitor systems that store, process, or transmit PHI for signs of unauthorized access or breaches.
+• Regularly monitoring systems that store, process, or transmit PHI for signs of unauthorized access or breaches.

 Incident response and breach notification